LLNL/Silo/docs/Chapter2-Section8.md

 `dims` | Array of length ndims which describes the dimensionality of the entire variable.
 Each value in the dims array indicates the number of elements contained in the entire variable along that dimension.
 `ndims` | Number of dimensions.

+#### Returned value:
+DBWriteSlice returns zero on success and -1 on failure.
 ### `DBReadVar()` - Read a simple Silo variable.

 #### C Signature